Group-9-DD2480/Continuous_Integration/README.md

 - Made unit tests for the Email function

 #### Jonathan Hedin
+- Enabled the automatic compilation and testing together with Edvard.
+- Made unit tests for the ProjectBuilder.
+- Various bugfixes related to the automatic compilation.

 #### Oscar Ingels
 - Tried to work on P7, but unsuccessfully.